Add a LICENSE & CODE_OF_CONDUCT to your Python package#

 A license contains legal language about how users can use and reuse your software.
 To set the LICENSE for your project, you:

-1. create a LICENSE file in your project directory that specifies the license that you choose for your package and
+1. Create a LICENSE file in your project directory that specifies the license that you choose for your package.

 By adding the LICENSE file to your pyproject.toml file, the LICENSE will be included in your package’s metadata which is used to populate your package’s PyPI landing page.
 The LICENSE is also used in your GitHub repository’s landing page interface.